Idowuilekura/dockgispy/user/README.md

 - 🥰 Faster and easier way to go from ideation to development without worrying about your underlying operating system.
 With Dockgispy, your speed of going from when an idea comes to your head to start your development environment is faster than the speed of light 😉.
 - ⚔ Ability to be creative and explore without fear of destroying your local system.
 Dockgispy is based on docker, which opens the development environment in an isolated environment away from your local filesystem and processes.
 - 💰 Access to different GIS, Python, and big data analytics modules based on your preference.
-- 🔥 Fast image build with  [UV](https://astral.sh/blog/uv), the fastest Python package manager and installer in the world.
+- 🔥 Fast image build with  [UV](https://astral.sh/blog/uv), the fastest Python package manager and installer worldwide.
 Dockgispy installed Python modules were installed with UV, which sped up the image build.
 Hence, rebuilding the image for your desired use is blazing fast.

 ## How to use Dockgispy
 Before you get started with running the Dockgispy docker image, you need to note certain things.
-The image has been given different tags to ensure that Dockgispy caters to different users and their use cases.
+The image has been given different tags to ensure that Dockgispy caters to users and their use cases.
 Docker images are given names and tags, which can be for versioning, specific tasks, etc. The information about the different tags are shown below:
 **Tags**
 - The smallest contains a few GIS Python modules intended for beginners, students, or those who want to prototype quickly with basic GIS modules in Python.
 You can view the list of installed libraries through this [link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispysmallest/requirements.txt).
 - Medium contains Python modules from the smallest and additional python modules.
 This is intended for those who wish to explore GIS in Python at an intermediate level.
 You can view the list of installed libraries through this [link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispymedium/requirements.txt)
 - Large contains Python modules from the Medium image size and the inclusion of the GDAL Python module.
 You can view the list of installed libraries through this [link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispylarge/requirements.txt)
-- Largest Contains Python modules from the Large with the inclusion of Apache Spark, a big data analytics tool for data processing and transformation.
+- Largest Contains Python modules from the Large, including Apache Spark, a big data analytics tool for data processing and transformation.
 You can view the list of installed libraries through this [link](https://github.com/Idowuilekura/dock_gis_py/blob/master/dockgispylargest/requirements.txt)
 **Image Environment Variables**
 To run the docker image, you need to provide one optional environment variable, which is:
-1. The option to set the development environment is to open either a Jupyter Notebook or Jupyterlab.
+1. The option to set the development environment is to open a Jupyter Notebook or Jupyterlab.
 This can be done with the `IDE_SET` environment variable, which expects either the word `lab` to start  Jupyterlab or `notebook` to start a JupyterNotebook environment.
 You can choose to omit specifying the variable.
 However, the JupyterLab server will be started by default.

 ### How to Run Dockgispy Image
 With the understanding that you have now, you are well-equipped to run the Dockgispy docker image.